 - All attachments prohibit private transfer and no individual can gain anything from the attached property.

 In the case of Ashuthosh v. the State of Rajasthan, it was held that the creditor of the firm can get the debt from any one or more of the partners.
 And the Supreme Court was of the opinion that execution under Rule 49 of Order 21 will be given only after the decree is passed against the firm.

-The above body explains about the modes of attachment and its effects with case laws.
+Attachment of property can be specifically required if the debt is not cleared.
 The properties which are liable to attachment are lands, houses and other buildings, money, goods, banknotes, promissory notes, government securities and so on.
-There are many cases relating to the attachment of properties in India.
+For more details about attachment of property, contact one of the best property lawyer here.